Dental Implants – FAQ

 What will the dental implants feel like?

 The amazing thing about dental implants is that they act exactly like your natural teeth, and that is how they will feel too!
 You won’t even be able to tell the difference between your dental implants and your natural teeth.
+Since the dental implants are inside your bone, you won’t even know they’re there.

 What does dental implant care entail?